mobgen/halo-documentation/pages/cms/users/cms_users_permissions.md

 The permissions are classified by the module they belong to:

-- **General content**: Handles the permissions related to content creation and modules and the links it has with other modules such as segmentation.
+- **General content**: Handles the permissions related to content creation and structures and the links it has with other modules such as segmentation.
 - **Push notifications**: Handles the permissions for creation and deletion of push templates and notifications.
 Also has the possibility to enable push notifications in content.